You Might Wonder Who the Heck?

 I joined the leading company in the field of free-floating car-sharing, which has several hundred employees in various departments worldwide.
 It was impossible for me as a working student to overview Stuttgart alone.
 I was one of the first members of the new development team and experienced the rapid build-up of several teams at multiple locations.
 This way it was at least possible to keep track of most developers and to know whom to contact in case of which issues.
 I only got a few sporadic insights into the other departments.
 Most of the contact was with Human Resources, who were represented at Meetups and Hackathons, among others.
 Admittedly, I accepted it that way, justifying the fact that it is the case in larger companies.

-Working without overviewing the company as a whole gave me the feeling of a black box with a fading collective vision.
+Working w/o overviewing the company as a whole gave me the feeling of a black box w/ a fading collective vision.

 This spring I moved to another leading company with also hundreds of employees worldwide as part of my master thesis.
 After several weeks I was interested in a little experiment to find out if it was really due to the size of the company.
 I specifically talked to colleagues in other departments and teams, like CustomerSuccess, Product and Revenue, to accompany them a while and get to know about their daily work.

 Lo and behold, it’s much more up to you than the company itself: as it turned out my colleagues are not only incredibly helpful, but I have learned a lot from, for my thesis, my time in this company and my future career.
 They were also keen to contribute a small part to my thesis — was an awesome experience.

 So What… Get to Your Point!

 Sharing knowledge and experience between teams and departments is essential, even if one might think that topic X may not interest department Y at first.
 Whether the specific information is needed is another story, but it is important to have a communicative and open culture and to avoid silos.